 Creates deeper mutual understanding

 It can be challenging to move past a challenge together if you have yet to develop a deeper mutual understanding with your partner.
-An experienced licensed professional counselor there to help you through that by asking non-judgemental questions and facilitating a safe environment for you and your partner to learn new things about your relationship that you never understood before.
+An experienced LMFT there to help you through that by asking non-judgemental questions and facilitating a safe environment for you and your partner to learn new things about your relationship that you never understood before.
 In turn, this deeper understanding will help you develop better solutions for any problems you are experiencing.

 Reconstitutes the foundation

 Many romantic or marriage relationships have a solid foundation to which it is held up.
 Hence, when a situation occurs that shakes that foundation, it can be difficult to move past.
 Trust may have been broken so a licensed mental health professional can help you and your spouse mitigates the current situation.
 Couples who realize that they cannot resolve the aftermath of an affair alone, often find that a mental health professional can give them insight and accurate guidance as to what the next steps may be.
 They often feel alone and shocked as to what happened, but a therapist can help them realize that there is hope if they stay committed to the hard work that is ahead of them.